Noob2Pr0/Enamad-lilSpider/README.md

 _The activity of this crawler is legal because it collects only the websites that have registered on the Inmad site and shared their information themselves._

-You can directly download this database named **full-enamad-db.xlsx** Also, due to the fact that I do not intend to update this tool for a long time, if the database becomes old, you can use the script to extract the license holders' information.
+You can directly download this database named **full-enamad-db.rar** Also, due to the fact that I do not intend to update this tool for a long time, if the database becomes old, you can use the script to extract the license holders' information.

 **This database has a volume of 7 and a volume of 8, the last update of which is the date of 5/16/2024**